 This undergraduate course offers a lively and professional introduction to the practices and ideas of multimedia journalism.
 By developing a range of writing techniques for different media outlets and covering breaking news, you’ll learn the skills necessary to succeed in the rapidly changing journalism industry.

 You’ll have access to London Met’s state-of-the-art Newsroom - a £100,000 facility with over 40 computers, including Apple Macs, and flat screen TVs.
 We provide video cameras, microphones and memory cards for you to use in your assessment pieces, while the Reporters Room is also available with its own supply of Apple Macs and PCs.

-There’ll be visits to newspapers like The Guardian and The Evening Standard and TV studios including the BBC and Bloomberg, helping you experience what it's like in environments where the news is made.
+You'll benefit from visits to some of the capital's leading newspapers and broadcasting houses.
+In the past, our students have visited the offices of The Guardian and the Evening Standard as well as TV studios including the BBC and Bloomberg, helping you experience what it's like in environments where the news is made.
 The University’s London location provides you with a wealth of relevant work-related learning opportunities to give your career a headstart.

 Our students have had placements at media organisations including InStyle Magazine, BBC Radio 1, Your Media London, Islington Gazette, Hayes FM, Business In The Community, Bracknell News, October Films, sport.co.uk, Bliss, Press Association, Sunday Times, ITN and Cambridge Evening News as well as the Daily Mail.